Ramadan, a blessed month for the Muslim community spent praying, fasting and remembering Allah is around the corner.

-Ramadan is a whole month of fasting.
-It involves abstaining from all things that are considered to be impure for the both the mind and the body — including food, drink and impure thoughts — between sunrise and sunset.
+Ramadan is a month in the Islamic calendar also known as Hijri Calendar.
+It involves fasting from pre-dawn till sunset, praying, reading the Quran also known as Al Quran and abstaining from all things that are considered to be impure for the mind and the body — including food, drink and impure thoughts — between sunrise and sunset.

 2. When is Ramadan observed?

-Ramadan is observed in the during the 9th month of the lunar calendar, and the exact dates of Ramadan change by the same number of days every year.
+Ramadan is observed during the 9th month of the lunar calendar, and the exact dates of Ramadan change by the same number of days every year.

-This year, Ramadan is expected to begin on Tuesday, 13th April, but the official start depends on the first sighting of the new moon.
+This year, Ramadan is expected to begin on Sunday, March 10th, 2024.
+The exact date, however, will depend on the first sighting of the new moon.

 A timetable for Ramadan events in the UK can be found on the Islamic Relief website.